ryancwicks/security_camera_rpi/README.md

 ### HostAPD Server

 The HostAPD wifi server is found under ./hostapd_docker.
 WIFI network ranges are already set up.
 DHCP is handled by the DHCP docker container.

+You need to set up these two environment variables on the base system:
+  - WPA2_ESSID
+  - WPA2_PASSWORD

 To build this container, I needed to do the following: